Sean Patrick Long

 View profile on ResearchGate

-New Stuff! (updated December, 2021)
+New Stuff! (updated January, 2025)

-Congratulations to Dr. Russell DiFiori, who published the final paper of his PhD research in Tectonics in 2021!
+Congratulations to PhD advisee Nolan Blackford, who just published the final paper of his PhD research in Tectonics! click here for pdf

-New publications from Himalayan research in Bhutan and northwestern India:
+New publications from Himalayan research:

-New publications from Andean research in Bolivia:
+New publications from Andean research:

 Picture